-See more information on Low-slope Membranes in Essential Elements.
+See more information on Waterproofing Systems in Essential Elements.

-SBS-modified bituminous membranes are normally designed for application only on low-sloped structural roof decks and come in a variety of thicknesses and surface finishes, may be reinforced with different materials (each reinforcement material exhibiting particular properties and offering different benefits), and may each be applied in one or more ways.
+SBS-modified bituminous membranes are normally designed for application only on low-slope structural roof decks and come in a variety of thicknesses and surface finishes, may be reinforced with different materials (each reinforcement material exhibiting particular properties and offering different benefits), and may each be applied in one or more ways.